CopyPeste/CopyPeste/unit_test/README.md

 ```shell
 $rake
 ```
-The options allow to define directory in "pathTests" tree which will be executed.
+The options allow to define directory in "path_tests" tree which will be executed.

 ___